 Ingredients & How-to

-The main ingredients for this vegan artichoke stew are artichokes, potatoes, carrots, lemon and dill.
+The main ingredients for this vegan Greek artichoke stew are artichokes, potatoes, carrots, lemon, green onions, onion, flour, dill, salt and pepper.
 Depending on the season and what I can find in the market, I use fresh or frozen artichokes.
 If you can find fresh globe artichokes then I recommend those to frozen.
 Just remove the hard bits and leaves until you reach the center, then get rid of the hairy bits with a knife until you get a nice clean artichoke heart.
 Sometimes the stem is soft enough to keep too, just remove the outer layer with a knife until you reach the light green interior stem.
 If you decide to use frozen artichoke hearts then just thaw them out half an hour before.

-We usually have the artichoke stew as main for lunch or dinner with some nice crispy bread on the side to dip in that delicious lemony sauce.
-You could also drizzle a bit of olive oil and lemon juice on the plate after serving.
+We usually have this Greek artichoke stew as a main with some warm crusty bread on the side to dip in that delicious lemony sauce.
+You could also drizzle a bit of olive oil and lemon juice on the plate before serving.

-You can store any leftovers in the fridge for up to 2-3 days.
+You can store any leftovers of this artichoke stew in the fridge for up to 2-3 days.
 Just warm it up in the microwave or in a small pan for a couple of minutes and serve.
+I don’t recommend freezing it as the potatoes get very soggy when thawed.

-What type of artichokes can I use for ‘agkinares a la polita’?
+What type of artichokes can I use for ‘aginares a la polita’?
 I recommend using fresh globe artichokes but if you can’t find any then you could use frozen artichoke hearts.

 What can I replace the flour with if I’m gluten-free?
 If you are following a gluten-free diet you could either skip the flour or add one gluten-free of your choice like corn flour.